AdobeDocs/experience-manager-64.en/help/assets/assets-formats.md

  </tbody>
 </table>

+-->

-**\*** The ZIP archives created using Deflate64 algorithm have limited support in AEM.
+**\*** The ZIP archives created using the `Deflate64` algorithm have limited support in AEM.
 Archive and unarchive operations are not supported.
-However, operations like uploading, browsing, and downloading are supported.
+Operations, such as, uploading, browsing, and downloading are supported.

 ## Other Supported Formats {#other-supported-formats}